-Gang Fang, Pharm.D., Ph.D., is an assistant professor in the Division of Pharmaceutical Outcomes and Policy.
+Gang Fang, Pharm.D., Ph.D., is an associate professor in the Division of Pharmaceutical Outcomes and Policy.
 His research is centered in the areas of evaluating treatment utilization and outcomes in populations and pharmacoepidemiology especially in cardiovascular disease.
 Fang’s research primarily focuses on estimating real-world comparative treatment effectiveness and safety, identifying optimal treatment strategies, assessing treatment variation in large populations, assessing quality of care related to the treatment variation, medication adherence, and treatment disparities particularly in the elderly and minorities, and developing innovative analytical methods using observational data from large healthcare utilization databases.
 Since 2009, Fang was a key co-investigator or principal investigator for studies of total over $7.4 million (close to $2.5 million as PI) funded by AHA, NIH, AHRQ, PCORI in evaluating comparative treatment effectiveness for CVD and advancing analytical methodology for CER.

 Fang’s research is centered in the areas of pharmacoepidemiology and optimal therapeutic strategies in the treatment and prevention, especially for cardiovascular disease (CVD) to improve the quality of care for patients, particularly in the elderly who have considerably higher risk for CVD, multiple comorbidites, needs for multiple treatments, and in the mean time higher risk of adverse side effects from treatments.There is a marked lack of clinical evidence for treatment selection for elderly patients and elderly patients with multiple comorbidties were rarely represented sufficiently in randomized clinical trials.